awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    If you use Secrets Manager, for **Type**, choose **Secrets Manager**\.
 For **Name**, enter an identifier for CodeBuild to reference\.
 For **Value**, enter a `reference-key` using the pattern `secret-id:json-key:version-stage:version-id`\.
 For information, see [Secrets Manager reference-key in the Buildspec File](build-spec-ref.md#secrets-manager-build-spec)\.
 **Important**
 If you use Secrets Manager, we recommend that you store secrets with names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
-For more information, see [What Is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+For more information, see [What Is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
 If your build project refers to secrets stored in Secrets Manager, the build project's service role must allow the `secretsmanager:GetSecretValue` action\.
 If you chose **New service role** earlier, CodeBuild includes this action in the default service role for your build project\.
 However, if you chose **Existing service role**, you must include this action to your service role separately\.
 If your build project refers to secrets stored in Secrets Manager with secret names that do not start with `/CodeBuild/`, and you chose **New service role**, you must update the service role to allow access to secret names that do not start with `/CodeBuild/`\.
 This is because the service role allows access only to secret names that start with `/CodeBuild/`\.
-If you choose **New service role**, the created service role includes permission to decrypt all secrets under the `/CodeBuild/` namespace in the Secrets Manager\.
+If you choose **New service role**, the service role includes permission to decrypt all secrets under the `/CodeBuild/` namespace in the Secrets Manager\.

 1. To change information about tags for this build project, in **Additional configuration**, for **Tags**, change the values of **Name** and **Value**\.
 Use **Add row** to add a tag\.
 You can add up to 50 tags\.
 Choose the delete \(**X**\) icon next to a tag you no longer want to use\.

 1. Choose **Update environment**\.

 1. To change the project's build specifications, in **Buildspec**, choose **Edit**\.
+By default, CodeBuild looks for a file named `buildspec.yml` in the source code root directory\.
+If your buildspec file uses a different name or location, enter its path from the source root in **Buildspec name** \(for example, **buildspec\-two\.yml** or **configuration/buildspec\.yml**\.
+If the buildspec file is in an S3 bucket, it must be in the same AWS Region as your build project\.
+Specify the buildspec file using its ARN \(for example, `arn:aws:s3:::my-codebuild-sample2/buildspec.yml`\)\.
    + If your source code previously did not include a buildspec\.yml file but does now, choose **Use a buildspec file**\.
-   + If your source code previously included a buildspec\.yml file but does not now, choose **Insert build commands**, and in **Build commands**, enter the commands,
+   + If your source code previously included a buildspec\.yml file but does not now, choose **Insert build commands**, and in **Build commands**, enter the commands\.

 1. Choose **Update buildspec**\.